 One of the data sets that is incorporated into Restaurant 365 currently comes from Profit Keeper, a tool that contains franchised stores’ monthly profit and loss information.
 It will be the framework for what Saladworks calls “Best in Case,” “case” (for the salad case) replaces the typical “class.”

-The data Saladworks gathers with Gusto, Restaurant 365 and Profit Keeper has already allowed the franchise to institute operational improvements designed to cut costs for store owners.
+The data Saladworks gathers with Qu, Restaurant 365 and Profit Keeper has already allowed the franchise to institute operational improvements designed to cut costs for store owners.

 “We can measure the cost of everything, down to the ounce of each ingredient used in each recipe,” Henderson said.
 “We’ve already been able to make some minor changes in our recipes that have resulted in substantial cost savings.
 We’ve also been able to more effectively measure our pricing structure versus other restaurants.”